JoseLion/spring-r2dbc-relationships/README.md

 > [!Note]
 > Notice that having the `countryId` field, which maps to the foreign key column, is required for the relationship to work properly.

+If the annotation is `persist = true` and the field is `null` upon persistence, the annotation shall never delete the parent because it can still have other linked children.
+However, it will change the foreign key to `null` to unlink the children from the parent.

 ### ManyToMany

 The `@ManyToMany` annotation lets you mark fields to have a many-to-many relationship.
 The default behavior of the annotation is to populate the field after mapping the entity object, create/update the associated entities, and link the relations on the join table.
 The annotation uses the join table transparently, meaning you **don't need** to create an entity type for the join table on your codebase.